stephenbensley/Goosey/README.md

 The Xcode project has the following targets:

-- BoardStrategy
-- CardPlayStrategy
-- DiscardStrategy
-- GameModel
-- Players
-- CopyDataFiles
-- gen_file:
-- play_match:
+- Static libraries:
+    - BoardStrategy: Estimates the probability of the dealer winning the game from a given board position.
+    - CardPlayStrategy: Strategy for the pegging portion of a Cribbage game.
+    - DiscardStrategy: Strategy for the discard portion of a Cribbage game.
+    - GameModel: Core logic for playing a game of Cribbage.
+    - Players: Various AIs for playing Cribbage.
+- CopyDataFiles: Copies the various data files to the products directory.
+- gen_file: Command-line tool that generates the various data files.
+Run without arguments to display usage.
+- play_match: Command-line tool that play matches between various strategies.
+Run without arguments to display usage.
 - run_tests: Unit tests implemented using [Catch2](https://github.com/catchorg/Catch2)